 Chase’s Pay Yourself Back program allows select Chase cardholders to increase the value of their Ultimate Rewards points when redeeming them for purchases in popular shopping categories—making Pay Yourself Back an excellent way to maximize your Ultimate Rewards points while simultaneously lowering your credit card bill.

 Now that Chase has added dining to its list of Pay Yourself Back categories, many cardholders’ Ultimate Rewards points have become even more valuable.
-If you have a Sapphire, Freedom or Ink Business card in your wallet, make sure you take advantage of Pay Yourself Back—and try to claim as many Pay Yourself Back rewards as possible before the end of September.
+If you have a Sapphire, Freedom or Ink Business card in your wallet, make sure you take advantage of Pay Yourself Back—and try to claim as many Pay Yourself Back rewards as possible before the categories expire.